MatthijsMu/matthijsmu.github.io/content/project/minchainpartition/index.md

 external_link: 'https://github.com/MatthijsMu/Min-Chain-Partitioning'

 image:
-  caption: The first two graphs show two sets of edges, the third graph shows their symmetric difference.
+  caption: An illustration from the explanation of HopCroft-Karp
   focal_point: Smart
 ---

 ### Summary
  One of two practical assignments for the course Algorithms and Datastructures.
 A variant of the box-stacking problem is given, which essentially comes down to a minimum chain partitioning (also called Dilworth partitioning) problem.
 This problem can be reformulated as a bipartite matching problem, which is efficiently solved in O(n^2.5) time where n is the size of the poset.